 As we get older, we get jaded, we inevitably take things for granted.
 Driving a car for example, once a dream experience, is now a mundane endeavor.
 Unfortunately, this applies to food as well.
-Even avid food lovers like Logan and myself can become complacent about delicious cuisine now and again.
+Even avid food lovers like Logan and myself can become apathetic about delicious cuisine now and again.
 It truly is a rare occurrence when you find something so delicious, so extraordinary, that it’s like you’re seeing things through the eyes of a child, as if for the first time.

 This happened to me recently on a visit to Morimoto (88 10th Avenue, New York, NY 10011).
 My father and I met a couple of friends for dinner before a late night jam session.
 I’ve been wanting to visit Morimoto for some time, so I had high expectations.
 We began with a bottle of fine daiginjo sake, a couple Sapporos and a fine conversation.

 Apps were as follows:

 Upper left: Wagyu Beef Carpaccio

 Upper right: Oysters Foie Gras with Uni and Teriyaki Sauce

 Lower left: Crispy Rock Shrimp two ways: Creamy spicy sauce & Wasabi aioli